mytestbed/specification/FRCP_v1.md

 entities, and may be implemented by any other software project to interact with other FRCP-enabled components.

+This document describes the current FRCP version 2 protocol.

 This document is organised as follows:

 [Protocol and Interactions](#proto_inter)